datocms/plugins/netlify-identity/README.md

 # Netlify Identity DatoCMS plugin

-A plugin that nicely displays Netlify identity user info instead of the raw ID
+A plugin that nicely displays Netlify identity user info instead of the raw ID.
+Still work in progress!

 ## Configuration